molinamarcvdb/CerebralArteriesSegmentation/README.md

-# CerebralArteriesSegmentation
+# Cerebral Arteries Segmentation

 Cerebrovascular diseases are a leading cause of death and disability worldwide with stroke being increasingly a major contributor.
 Characterizing structural and physiological changes in vascular structure can identify altered functioning and potential severe attacks, as well as serve as a practical guideline supporting the neuro-interventionist preoperative planning.

 Endovascular mechanical thrombectomy (MT) is the main surgical treatment for patients with Acute Ischemic Stroke (AIS) assisted by traditional imaging modalities used to detect large vessel occlusions (LVO).
 Problematically, the overall tortuosity of the endovascular device